We all have to eat crow sometimes. We've all made mistakes. The most important thing is how you react in those situations. So, "give me a fork!"

 But, two people at LCE insisted that if I had a lift, I needed extended lines because the lift would move the calipers further away from the frame.
 And, when I asked about just getting a longer rear line and standard front lines, they informed me that the price would be significantly more for "custom length" lines.
 Even though the "custom" lines were a length they already sell.

 Which brings me to the second item: price.
 The LCE kit is $180 or so shipped.
 That's a ton of money for some brake lines.
 So, as of now, I'm in the Tacoma-to-Tundra Brake Line Conversion Kit business.
-You'll note that my kit contains all the necessary parts except for the soft lines, since several vendors already sell those for a reasonable price.
-Additionally, my kit does not include or require a rear brake line - saving you even more money.
+This hard line kit now contains all the necessary parts including the soft lines, but does not include or require a rear brake line - saving you even more money.

 - Two hard lines, bent to fit between a 13WL caliper and the (included) spindle bracket.
 One right and one left.